hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Summary

-I﻿n this blog post, I
-introduced and discussed Kasten K10 and HPE CSI driver for K8s.
-Using the volume snapshot capability in HPE CSI driver for K8s, I demonstrated how to use Kasten K10 dashboard to backup the persistent volume of a sample MySQL database deployed in the cluster, and how to restore databasae using the created backup.
+I﻿n this blog post, I introduced and discussed Kasten K10 and HPE CSI driver for K8s.
+Using the volume snapshot capability in HPE CSI driver for K8s, I demonstrated how to use Kasten K10 to backup the persistent volume of a sample MySQL database deployed in the cluster, and how to restore databasae using the created backup.
 K﻿asten K10 provides a powerful and intuitive interface that enables you to easily backup and restore  the stateful applications running in the cluster.
 It can significantly simplify the process and enhance the robustness of data management in a K8s cluster.

 You can keep coming back to the [HPE Developer blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.